leouieda/dotfiles/templates/researchgate-pdf-request.md

 I keep copies and download links for all my work on my personal website: https://www.leouieda.com

-The article you have requested is open-access (https://en.wikipedia.org/wiki/Open_access) and can be freely downloaded from the publisher's website (see DOI link on my website).
-There you will also find links to related works and other resources like source code, presentations, data, etc.
+There you will also find links to related publications and other resources like source code, presentations, data, etc. If an article is not already open-access, the website includes links to free open-access preprints or postprints (https://en.wikipedia.org/wiki/Preprint) or a link to a PDF if those aren't available.

-The paper you have asked for is at: XXXXXX

 Best regards,